 The Weller Center values program evaluation and continuous quality improvement.
 Using pre-, post- and six-week follow-up tests, we evaluate all of our programs by measuring participants’ changes in knowledge, attitudes, and intent to change behavior based on topic-specific goals and objectives.
-Evaluation data from 2011-12 show that more than 70 percent of participating students walk away from our programs with a comprehensive understanding of the program’s key objectives.
+Evaluation data from 2013-14 show that students demonstrate an 18 percentage point average increase between pre- and post-test scores in all programs offered by the Weller Center.

 The Weller Center contracts with university-based Ph.D. assessment experts to assist with program research and evaluation.
 Contract budgets are subject to an administrative cap of 10 percent.